muesli/crunchy/README.md

         // DictionaryPath contains all the dictionaries that will be parsed
         // (default is /usr/share/dict)
         DictionaryPath: "/var/my/own/dicts",

+        // MustContainDigit is a flag to require at least one digit for a valid password
+        // (default is false)
+        MustContainDigit: true,

+        // MustContainSymbol is a flag to require at least one special symbol for a valid password
+        // (default is false)
+        MustContainSymbol: true,

 	// Check haveibeenpwned.com database
 	// Default is false